versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 * The application obtains a [track](https://www.w3.org/TR/mediacapture-streams/#mediastreamtrack) (e.g. by using the `navigator.mediaDevices.getUserMedia()` API).
 * It calls [transport.produce()](/documentation/v3/mediasoup-client/api/#transport-produce) in the local send transport.
   - The transport will emit ["connect"](/documentation/v3/mediasoup-client/api/#transport-on-connect) if this is the first call to `transport.produce()`.
-  - The transport will emit ["produce"](/documentation/v3/mediasoup-client/api/#transport-on-produce), thus generating a [Producer](/documentation/v3/mediasoup/api/#Producer) instance in server side.
+  - The transport will emit ["produce"](/documentation/v3/mediasoup-client/api/#transport-on-produce) so the application will transmit the event parameters to the server and will create a [Producer](/documentation/v3/mediasoup/api/#Producer) instance in server side.
 * Finally `transport.produce()` will resolve with a [Producer](/documentation/v3/mediasoup-client/api/#Producer) instance in client side.